sebsca/OpenWRT_FamilyToken/README.md

 The scripts and landing page are located in the `wwwnds` directory, which is copied to the router’s root directory (`/`).

+## Who is this for?

+This is for parents who want local, cloud-free time limits for their Kids on OpenWRT routers.

 ## How it works (high level)

 1. A firewall rule blocks internet access for specific MAC addresses.